DReichLab/cTools/README.md

 # cTools

+New version (July 2016);  extensive rewrite and bugfix to cpulldown (old program somtimes pulled down bases that should have been masked)

 This document is the instruction of using the cTools to access the light version (compressed) Simons genomic diversity project (SGDP lite) files.
 The cTools include: